By Jeric Griffin @JericGriffin on May 23, 2013

-Roger Staubach chose duty before football, serving four years in the United States Navy after winning the Heisman Trophy as the Midshipmen's quarterback (he's the last player from a military academy to win the award).
+Roger Staubach served four years in the U.S. Navy after winning the Heisman Trophy as the Midshipmen's quarterback (the last player from a military academy to win the award).
 When he finally played for the Cowboys as a 27-year-old rookie in 1969, Staubach kept setting new standards as a scrambling quarterback and a comeback artist, earning him the nicknames "Roger the Dodger" and "Captain Comeback."
-Staubach led the Cowboys to their first two Super Bowl victories and was inducted into the Hall of Fame five years after retiring.
+He led Dallas to its first two Super Bowl wins.

-Although 2013 will be his last season, Tony Gonzalez is one of three active players on this list.
-He owns virtually every record in the books for a tight end, although Jason Witten is on pace to surpass most of his marks.
+Tony Gonzalez owns virtually every record in the books for a tight end, although Jason Witten is on pace to surpass most of his marks.
 Gonzalez won his first playoff game with the Falcons in 2012, but created his legacy with a slew of mediocre Chiefs teams in the 2000s.
-Gonzalez set a new standard for pass-receiving tight ends in skill set, consistency and durability and he's not done yet.
+Gonzalez set a new standard for pass-receiving tight ends in skill set, consistency and durability.

 Mel Blount joined the Steelers as a third-round pick at the perfect time.
 After developing into a starter, he won four Super Bowls in six years as one of the traditional tough, hard-hitting defensive backs in Pittsburgh history.
 Blount recorded 57 interceptions in his Hall of Fame career.

-Alan Page played most of his NFL career with the Vikings, appearing in four Super Bowls and losing in all of them.
+Alan Page played most of his NFL career with the Vikings, appearing in four Super Bowls.
 In 1971, Page was named the NFL Defensive Player of the Year and became the first defensive player to win the MVP award in the same season.
-Page is an example to all professional athletes of how to be successful after sports; he attended the University of Minnesota Law School while playing for the Vikings and serves as an associate justice of the Minnesota Supreme Court today.
+Page was also successful after sports; he attended the University of Minnesota Law School while playing for the Vikings and served as an associate justice of the Minnesota Supreme Court.

 Until a knee injury forced him into early retirement John Macky was one of the most durable players in the NFL, having played all but one game in his entire 10-year career.
 Mackey was fast at 6'2" and 225 pounds and was a superb pass-catching tight end, especially during his era.
 He won two NFL championships and one Super Bowl with the Colts before retiring after one season with the Chargers.

 Dan Marino is considered by many the best quarterback never to win a Super Bowl.
-As a part of the historic 1983 NFL Draft class, Marino became the first quarterback to throw for over 5,000 yards in a season (broken in 2011) while also setting the single-season record for passing touchdowns with 48 (broken in 2004) in his second season.
+As a part of the historic 1983 draft class, Marino became the first quarterback to throw for over 5,000 yards in a season while also setting the single-season record for passing touchdowns with 48 in his second season.
 Marino was named the league's MVP that year and led the Dolphins to a 38-16 loss to the Joe Montana-led 49ers in the Super Bowl.
-Marino made seven of his nine Pro Bowls after that historic season and set a ton of NFL passing records, although most of which have since been broken.

 Before all of his murder trial drama, OJ Simpson was a superb football player.
 He became the first NFL player to rush for over 2,000 yards in 1973 and is still the only player to rush for over 2,000 yards in a 14-game season.
 Simpson never played in a Super Bowl, but he was the Barry Sanders of his day in that he carried the Bills as a one-man show for the majority of his Hall of Fame career.